dbuchwald/6502/Software/README.md

 ### Initiate warp speed

 Now it's time to go a bit faster and test the more complex features.
-Please note: you could keep using the analyzer and external clock with these programs, you just have to remember to build them with `FASTCLOCK=0` flag.
+Please note: you could keep using the analyzer and external clock with these programs, you just have to remember to build them with `CLOCK_MODE=slow` flag.
 More details can be found in [building software section](#building-software).

 For now let's assume we move to 1MHz clock.
 To do it, put jumper on two leftmost pins of clock connector (J1).
 Disconnect external clock and bus analyzer - first one is not needed, second one will not work with high frequencies anyway.
 Connect your LCD to onboard LCD port and upload `Software/rom/13_4bit_lcd` to your ROM.
 Upon boot you expect to see message "Hello 4-bit!
 Chars!" on your screen.
 If it works, it means that the primary VIA works just fine and clock is OK.